abandoned-journal/site/example/_posts/2025-6-14-bee-fanfic.md

 down.
 His mind whirled in far too many directions for Douglass to consolidate the thought threads into a reasonable coherent plan, but one thing was for certain: this was not what he expected to see when meeting his deity.
 He wondered if he walked into the wrong room, then exiled that thought as heresy.
-This must be how gods are and I’m too dense to understand it,
+This must be how gods are and Iâ€™m too dense to understand it,

 Douglass tried to convince himself, unsuccessfully.

-“You doubt my identity.”
-It was not a question.
+â€œYou doubt my identity.â€ It was not a question.

-“I… I’d never… ”
+â€œIâ€¦ Iâ€™d neverâ€¦ â€

-“No need.
+â€œNo need.
 This, too, is good.
 It is proof you will be up for the task.
-For I am not Dagataar.”
-The relief that shot through Douglass’ veins was borderline euphoric.
-“Oh, then this is a mistake,” Douglass said quickly, starting to rise, “I see above you that Dagataar-”
+For I am not Dagataar.â€ The relief that shot through Douglassâ€™ veins was borderline euphoric. â€œOh, then this is a mistake,â€ Douglass said quickly, starting to rise, â€œI see above you that Dagataar-â€

-“Sit,” the thing commanded, and Douglass found himself back in his chair.
+â€œSit,â€ the thing commanded, and Douglass found himself back in his chair.
 It groaned, pushing out five or six more bees, then panted, catching its breath.
-It took a moment before continuing.
-“Tell me, what do you expect out of a god of order?”
+It took a moment before continuing. â€œTell me, what do you expect out of a god of order?â€

-“I don’t know, I don’t think about things like that.”
+â€œI donâ€™t know, I donâ€™t think about things like that.â€

-“Come now, there will be no punishment for your words.
-This is a simple friendly conversation.”
+â€œCome now, there will be no punishment for your words.
+This is a simple friendly conversation.â€

 Douglass doubted its words, and knew he was in too deep.
 He was once again paralyzed between knowing this moment would not pass without his action, yet also knowing his actions would be under heavy scrutiny.

-“Fool.
+â€œFool.
 I will answer for you then, the answer is perfection.
-A god is expected to be perfect.”
+A god is expected to be perfect.â€

-“Oh, yeah, you’re right, it’s perfection.”
+â€œOh, yeah, youâ€™re right, itâ€™s perfection.â€

-“Silence, you have contributed nothing so listen instead.
+â€œSilence, you have contributed nothing so listen instead.
 Humanity expects perfection if it should toil under a deity, so you must give it perfection.
-And what is more perfect than euclidean geometry?”
+And what is more perfect than euclidean geometry?â€

 The, now triangular prism, floated forward, directly in front of Douglass.
 It was close enough for him to single out individual bees, their eyes, and the awareness they were all staring at him.
-The group was a single being, all directed at his presence.
-“So then Dagataar is…”
+The group was a single being, all directed at his presence. â€œSo then Dagataar isâ€¦â€

-“The shape you see before you is what most individuals fortunate enough to earn a visit to the god know as Dagataar.
+â€œThe shape you see before you is what most individuals fortunate enough to earn a visit to the god know as Dagataar.
 His form is ever-shifting, and parts of himself are in every order made to ensure he keeps watchful eyes over all and that order continues.
-It truly is perfection.”
-The creature’s head, or what Douglass assumed was his head, leaned toward the swarm.
-“It is truly a shame that it is not reality.”
+It truly is perfection.â€ The creatureâ€™s head, or what Douglass assumed was his head, leaned toward the swarm. â€œIt is truly a shame that it is not reality.â€

 The flesh pressed four of its hands into the side of its abdomen, and after doing so the blue light within its abdomen dissipated.
 The floating shape immediately collapsed, bees frozen mid-flight dropped to the ground like rain.
-The new bees birthed from the creature’s womb lay still in the amniotic fluid pool.
+The new bees birthed from the creatureâ€™s womb lay still in the amniotic fluid pool.
 Douglass stared at the bees as the fluid started to cover them entirely.

-“The insects have no will of their own,” it explained.
-“While they are made at least partially of flesh, their minds work more that of a machine.
+â€œThe insects have no will of their own,â€ it explained. â€œWhile they are made at least partially of flesh, their minds work more that of a machine.
 Without orders, like everyone else under the blue light, they cease to know what to do.
-Quite like you sitting there twiddling your thumbs.”
-The vaguely humanoid creature smacked a few of the bees around, demonstrating their inability to respond.
+Quite like you sitting there twiddling your thumbs.â€ The vaguely humanoid creature smacked a few of the bees around, demonstrating their inability to respond.

-“Dagataar takes orders?”
-Douglass asked incredulously, the absurdity of the situation snapping him out of his fear.
-“I don’t see any miniature orders being handed to each individual bee.”
+â€œDagataar takes orders?â€ Douglass asked incredulously, the absurdity of the situation snapping him out of his fear. â€œI donâ€™t see any miniature orders being handed to each individual bee.â€

-It winced in pain, nodding.
-“We all do.
+It winced in pain, nodding. â€œWe all do.
 Like I said, these insects work more like machines.
 They can receive their orders directly through blue light itself.
-I am actively blocking my own receiver to show this display.”
-The creature gasped and his hands left his side, and the blue light returned to his abdomen.
+I am actively blocking my own receiver to show this display.â€ The creature gasped and his hands left his side, and the blue light returned to his abdomen.
 The bees shot back up into the air, albeit more drenched than before.

-“So then you order the bees.
-Then that makes you Dagataar?”
+â€œSo then you order the bees.
+Then that makes you Dagataar?â€

-“The bees take orders through me, but I take orders from others.”
+â€œThe bees take orders through me, but I take orders from others.â€

-“Who orders you then?”
+â€œWho orders you then?â€

 The flesh made a motion that Douglass interpreted as a shrug, or maybe just more responses to the obvious pain it was in.
-It was difficult to tell.
-“Various citizens in the towers, following orders to write those orders by orders made by other citizens.
-This Dagataar exists because he needs to in order for hierarchy to be maintained.”
+It was difficult to tell. â€œVarious citizens in the towers, following orders to write those orders by orders made by other citizens.
+This Dagataar exists because he needs to in order for hierarchy to be maintained.â€

-“But then who calls the shots?”
-Douglass stood up again.
-“Who do I need to report to for my orders to be complete?
-Can anyone tell me who I report to so I can finish my damn orders?”
+â€œBut then who calls the shots?â€ Douglass stood up again. â€œWho do I need to report to for my orders to be complete?
+Can anyone tell me who I report to so I can finish my damn orders?â€

-“Do you not understand it already?
+â€œDo you not understand it already?
 There is no final say.
 The system perpetuates itself.
-Sure, at one point an individual or two set this all up and they are likely the “true” Dagataar.
+Sure, at one point an individual or two set this all up and they are likely the â€œtrueâ€ Dagataar.
 They have all but faded into intentional obscurity, likely enjoying life in a private home somewhere on Phaneron waiting for their faction to succeed.
 They let their system fully take control.
-I am but a false god.”
+I am but a false god.â€

-“Okay, so I will report to you.
+â€œOkay, so I will report to you.
 Good enough.
-I don’t know what to do with all of that, I’m just a laborer.
-Why tell me all of this instead of just giving me my orders?”
-A rumbling came from the creature, followed by bile spewing out of the four orifices on its head.
-Once they cleared, it spoke once more.
-“It was necessary so you could understand your orders properly.
-My position is… taxing on the body.
+I donâ€™t know what to do with all of that, Iâ€™m just a laborer.
+Why tell me all of this instead of just giving me my orders?â€ A rumbling came from the creature, followed by bile spewing out of the four orifices on its head.
+Once they cleared, it spoke once more. â€œIt was necessary so you could understand your orders properly.
+My position isâ€¦ taxing on the body.
 And you know how short of lifespans natural bees have; these mechanical ones are hardly an improvement.
 To put simply, I am looking for my replacement.
 I have heard you are quite the healthy and strong individual.
 With few familial or influential ties too.
-How fortunate you can contribute to Dagataar’s light in such a personal way.”
+How fortunate you can contribute to Dagataarâ€™s light in such a personal way.â€

-Douglass stepped back.
-“No, I don’t, I will not do that”
+Douglass stepped back. â€œNo, I donâ€™t, I will not do thatâ€

-“You fool, as if we ever have a choice?”
+â€œYou fool, as if we ever have a choice?â€

 Douglass ran to the door and pulled.
 The entrance locked shut.